Our guide to buy a house in Koh Lanta

 A more straightforward form of ownership is the acquisition of a condominium unit.
 Under the Condominium Act B.E.
 2522, foreigners may acquire freehold ownership of units in a condominium project, as long as foreign ownership does not exceed 49% of the total floor area of all units in the building.

-This structure grants the buyer a full ownership title (Chanote) over the unit, registered directly in their name at the Land Office.
+This structure grants the buyer a full ownership title (Chanote) over the unit, which is registered directly in their name at the Land Office.
 It is considered the most secure and permanent form of ownership available to foreigners in Thailand.

-- Has not already reached its foreign ownership quota;
+• Has not already reached its foreign ownership quota

-- Is in full compliance with all building regulations and co-ownership rules.
+• Is in full compliance with all building regulations and co-ownership rules

 Despite the limited availability, purchasing a condominium unit remains the most direct way for a foreigner to buy a house in Koh Lanta with a freehold title, provided that the project is properly registered and available.